Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 \subsection{Implementation to Hydrodynamic Simulation}

 We perform a series of hydrodynamic simulations for dark matter models with different particle masses.
-For the range of the value of $m_{\rm DM}$ under consideration, all dark matter particles only interact gravitationally after the initial condition is generated at redshift $z=99$.
-All the features of dark matter models can be encoded in the matter power spectrum at the initial condition.
-We use the cosmological parameters obtained by Planck \cite{Akrami2018} as $\Omega_m=0.311,\ \Omega_\Lambda=0.689,\ \Omega_b=0.049,\ h=0.677,$ and $\ln 10^{10} A_s=3.047$ in the CDM model.
+For the range of $m_{\rm DM}$ under consideration, all dark matter particles only interact gravitationally after the initial condition is generated at redshift $z=99$.
+Features of dark matter models are encoded in the matter power spectrum at the initial condition.
+We use the cosmological parameters obtained by Planck \citep{Akrami2018} as $\Omega_m=0.311,\ \Omega_\Lambda=0.689,\ \Omega_b=0.049,\ h=0.677,$ and $\ln 10^{10} A_s=3.047$ in the CDM model.
 In addition to the standard CDM model, we consider NCDM (non-CDM) models with six different particle masses logarithmically sampled from $10^{3}$ to $10^{4.66}$ eV.
 We only consider a single dark matter component in each case.

 The matter power spectrum for the initial condition of the hydrodynamic simulation is calculated by \texttt{CLASS} \citep{Lesgourgues2011a}, as shown in Fig. \ref{fig:ini_powspec}.
 Using these input power spectra, we generate the initial conditions with \texttt{2LPTic} \citep{Crocce2006}, followed by applying glass realization to remove the grid pattern in the particle distribution.
-While the value of AUC (introduced in Section\,\ref{ssec:AUC}) increases slightly by $\sim \mathcal{O}(0.01)$ with the grid realization, it produces unrealistic features in the matter distribution for NCDM simulations \cite{Gotz2002, Gotz2003}.
+While the value of AUC (introduced in Section\,\ref{ssec:AUC}) increases slightly by $\sim \mathcal{O}(0.01)$ with the grid realization, it produces unrealistic features in the matter distribution for NCDM simulations \citep{Gotz2002, Gotz2003}.